 Many entrepreneurs and brands stand out on Instagram because they buck the system.
 They take a new approach to sharing content and they surprise their audiences.

 For instance, maybe your direct competitors post on Instagram just once per week.
 You can stand out from the crowd by posting daily or even several times a day.

 Think about how you can share photographs and captions in a unique and appealing way.
 Maybe you could add more video than your competitors or style your photographs in a way that doesn't resemble the styles of your competitors' photographs.

 Keep checking back with your competitors to see how they're progressing on Instagram.
 You might even interact with them if you want to create camaraderie.

 3. Devise a Dedicated Hashtag for Your Brand

 Hashtags are among the easiest ways to get found on Instagram.
 Consumers often search for and follow specific hashtags that interest them.

 Plus, you can have your own dedicated, branded hashtag that your followers can use to easily find your content.
-Some of your followers might even begin using your hashtag to share content related to your online courses.
+Some of your followers might even begin using your hashtag to share content related to selling online courses you've made.

 That's a huge display of respect and admiration.

 You're looking for a hashtag that is not been used by any other brand.
 You'll want to avoid generic hashtags that could be used by anyone.
 Start with the name of your company.
 Your personal name can work, as well.